Skip to main content

 1. Download the Core extension on Chrome.

-I access the Avalanche Wallet with a private key
+I accessed the Avalanche Wallet with a private key

 Users are not able to set up Core extension with a private key at this time.
 If users already have an existing EVM wallet they can use that recovery phrase to access Core, or create a new wallet.